postindustria-tech/pipeline-php-engines/readme.md

 ## Development

-When making changes to this repository, it may be necessary to link to a local development version of pipeline dependencies.
+When making changes to pipeline-php-engines repository, it may be necessary to link to a local development version of pipeline dependencies.
 For information on this, see [Composer local path](https://getcomposer.org/doc/05-repositories.md#path).

 For exmaple, if a development version of `51degrees/fiftyone.pipeline.core` was stored locally, the location would be added with: